 Admission Requirements.
-A cohort admissions process is used for MSW admissions.
-Fulltime and Weekend Program cohorts are admitted for August enrollment; and, the Advanced Standing cohort is admitted for May enrollment.
+A cohort admissions process is used for M.S.W. admissions.
 Review of applications begins February 1 and continues until all slots are filled.
+The 60 credit hour Full-time and Weekend Program cohorts are admitted for August enrollment; the 39 credit hour full-time Advanced Standing cohort is admitted for May enrollment, and the 39 credit hour Weekend Advanced Standing program is admitted for August enrollment.

-Applications for Graduate Admission can be obtained online through the Graduate School website.
+Applicants must submit a complete online application through the graduate school website.
 Admission is competitive and only applicants with fully completed application packets will be reviewed.
 For admission to the MSW degree program, an applicant must:

-- 1. Hold a baccalaureate degree from a regionally accredited college or university (Advanced Standing applicants must hold a baccalaureate degree from a Council on Social Work Education accredited college or university). - 2.
+- 1. Hold a baccalaureate degree (Advanced Standing applicants must hold a baccalaureate degree from a Council on Social Work Education-accredited college or university). - 2.
 Submit official transcripts from all colleges and universities attended.
 Transcripts should reflect a background in liberal arts content. - 3.
 Have an overall undergraduate grade-point average of 3.0 on a 4.0 scale for the Advanced Standing Program.
 For the Full-Time Program or Weekend Program, a 3.0 on a 4.0 scale is required on the last 60 hours. - 4.
 Submit an official test score for either the Graduate Record Examination or the Miller Analogies Test.
 The score will be considered within the context of the entire application. - 5.
 Submit three professional recommendations using the MSW Letter of Recommendation form. - 6.
 Submit a professional resume. - 7.
-Submit a personal narrative statement (3 -5 pages) addressing the following: your reasons for pursuing the MSW degree, including your career goals upon completing the degree; any previous human services-related paid or volunteer experiences you have had; your experiences in working with diverse populations; and, any additional information pertinent to your interest in the MSW degree.

-8. Submit the Master of Social Work Questionnaire.
+Submit a personal narrative statement (3 -5 pages) addressing the following: your reasons for pursuing the MSW degree, including your career goals upon completing the degree; any previous human services-related paid or volunteer experiences you have had; your experiences in working with diverse populations; and, any additional information pertinent to your interest in the MSW degree. - 8.
+Submit the Master of Social Work Questionnaire.